 - State whether a non-participating observer will be brought to the hearing; and

-- A Grievance Statement of Authenticity Form signed by the grieving student.
+- A Formal ADA Grievance Form (doc, pdf) signed by the grieving student.

-If it is clear on the face of the written grievance, the complaint has not been filed according to this process (such as, but not limited to, timeframe, matter is not grievable under this process, the complaint is frivolous in the Student ADA Coordinator's judgment, or is from a person without grievance rights under this process) the Student ADA Coordinator shall so indicate in a letter to the grievant that the complaint is dismissed .
+If it is clear on the face of the written grievance, the complaint has not been filed according to this process (such as, but not limited to, the timeliness of the complaint, that the issue is not grievable under this process, that the complaint is frivolous, or is filed by a person without grievance rights under this process) the Dean of Students shall so indicate in a letter to the grievant that the complaint is dismissed.
 Once dismissed, the student shall be provided information to file a grievance external to the university.